 Project ROI = (( Gross Profit generated by the project – Cost of the project to the business ) / ( Cost of the project to the business ) * 100% )

 If your company is publicly traded, consider using financial statements (such as 10-Ks) to demystify any ‘unknown’ portion of the equation.

 Either way, being able to easily speak to Gross Profit generated by digital marketing campaigns can drastically change meetings with your C-Suite.

 Leveraging ROAS to Measure PPC Efficiency

 ROAS (Return on Ad Spend) is a calculation of the top-line efficiency of your ad spend.
-This in contrast to ROI, which takes into consideration profitability of an investment and factors in all measured accounting costs–e.g. labor, total costs of materials, etc.
+This is in contrast to ROI, which takes into consideration the profitability of an investment and factors in all measured accounting costs--e.g. labor, total costs of materials, etc.